Luton: Administrative history

-In 1876 the town council was granted its own coat of arms.
+The town was incorporated as a municipal borough in 1876.
+Later in 1876 the new borough council was granted a coat of arms.
 The wheatsheaf was used on the crest to represent agriculture and the supply of straw used in the local hatmaking industry (the straw plaiting industry was brought to Luton by a group of Scots under the protection of Sir John Napier of Luton Hoo).
 The bee is traditionally the emblem of industry and the hive represents the straw plaiting industry for which Luton was famous.
 The rose is from the arms of the Napier family, whereas the thistle is a symbol for Scotland.
 An alternative suggestion is that the rose was a national emblem, and the thistle represents the Marquess of Bute, who formerly owned the Manor of Luton Hoo.